 Stationary sources and residential air conditioners

-Stationary sound is made by sources that do not move, such as residential air conditioners, heat pumps, generators and fans.
+Stationary sound is made by sources that do not normally move from place to place, such as residential air conditioners, heat pumps, generators and fans.
 Measurements are taken by bylaw enforcement officers using a sound meter and compared against the standards identified in the bylaw.

 Stationary sound (or combination of sounds) can also be made by industrial facilities.
 This type of sound is regulated by and may require a permit from the provincial government.
 For concerns regarding industrial noise please contact your local Ministry of the Environment and Climate Change office.

 Noise not captured in the categories above, cannot be unreasonable and persistent.
-Unreasonable noise is any noise that would disturb the peace, rest, enjoyment, comfort or convenience of a reasonable person and does not include commonplace household or workplace sounds.
-Persistent noise is any noise that is continuously heard for 10 minutes or more or intermittently over a period of one hour or more.
+This section also captures sound-induced vibrations.
+Unreasonable noise is any noise or sound-induced vibration that would disturb the peace, rest, enjoyment, comfort or convenience of a reasonable person and does not include commonplace household or workplace sounds.
+Persistent noise is any noise or sound-induced vibration that is continuously heard for 10 minutes or more or intermittently over a period of one hour or more.

 Before submitting a complaint, we encourage residents to exercise a reasonable degree of tolerance and consider speaking with those responsible for making the noise to give them an opportunity to correct the issue.
 If applicable, follow-up with your landlord, condominium corporation or other entity that has the authority to resolve your noise concerns.

 The City does not respond directly to complaints about isolated events that are unlikely to recur or occur very infrequently, noise that is not in violation of the Noise Bylaw, or issues under the jurisdiction of another agency.
-Data from complaints of this nature will not lead to formal investigations but will instead be logged and/or referred to by other agencies.
+Data from complaints of this nature will be captured by 311 but will not lead to formal investigations.
+These will instead be logged to inform future enforcement or policy initiatives and/or referred to other agencies.

 What happens after you submit a noise complaint?